niketan-byte/fk-visual-search/README.md

 # fk-visual-search
 This code allows you to train the Visnet model.
-Visnet, trained on Flipkart's proprietary internal dataset, powers Visual Recommendations at Flipkart.
-On the publically available dataset, [Street2Shop](http://tamaraberg.com/street2shop/), Visnet achieves state-of-the-art results.
-[Here](https://arxiv.org/abs/1703.02344) is the link to the arXiv tech report.
+Visnet, trained on Flipkart's proprietary internal dataset, powers Visual recommendations at Flipkart.
+On the publically available dataset, [Street2Shop](http://tamaraberg.com/street2shop/), Visnet achieves state-of-the-art results. (https://arxiv.org/abs/1703.02344) is the link to the arXiv tech report.

 In this Repo, we have open-sourced the following:
-* Training prototxts of Visnet
+* Training prototexts of Visnet
 * Triplet sampling code, to generate the training files
 * A CUDA based fast K-Nearest Neighbor Search library
 * Other auxillary scripts, such as code to process [Street2Shop](http://tamaraberg.com/street2shop/) dataset, sampling triplets, etc.